Introduction

 What are the typical costs associated with mailbox rental?

 – Rental fees for personal mailboxes vary based on factors like location and mailbox size.
-They are usually charged on a monthly or annual basis.
+They are usually charged monthly or annually.

 How do I update my mailbox address with senders?